 The king did not turn around.
 "Leave, Bilbo Baggins.
 Leave and never come back."

 Bilbo flinched back and dropped his hand.
-He could feel something in his chest—something raw and broken and jagged—fall apart at the dwarf's order.
+He could feel something in his chest—something raw and broken and jagged—fall apart at the Dwarf's order.
 It made his breath pick up until he felt like he couldn't breathe at all.
 His heart began to ache as if someone had wrapped their hand around it and was slowly squeezing it harder and harder until he swore it would pop.